Richard Lee Tabler: Murder charges and trial

 Tabler was arrested for unrelated charges of felony theft on the same date he committed the murders of Tiffany Dotson and Amanda Benefield, and at this point in time, police investigators suspected that he was involved in the murders.
 Tabler confessed to the murders the next day while in police custody.
 After Tabler named Timothy Payne as an accomplice, Payne was arrested as well for his part in the murders of both Mohamed-Amine Rahmouni and Haitham Frank Zayed.

 For the fatal shootings of Zayed and Rahmouni, both Tabler and Payne were charged with two counts of capital murder, an offence that carries the death penalty under Texas state law, on November 30, 2004.
 Additionally, Tabler was alone charged with capital murder for the deaths of Dotson and Benefield on December 10, 2004.
 Despite his confession, Tabler later retracted it and denied that he ever perpetrated the homicides.

 On February 17, 2005, a Bell County grand jury indicted both Tabler and Payne for the Thanksgiving double murder, in addition to the Benefield-Dotson murders for solely Tabler.
 On February 26, 2005, both Payne and Tabler pleaded not guilty to their respective murder charges, and on May 21, 2005, the prosecution confirmed that they would seek the death penalty for Tabler.
-The defence filed a motion to have the death penalty taken off the table for Tabler on the grounds of diminished responsibility, but it was rejected by Judge Martha Trudo of the 264th District Court on January 26, 2007.
+The defense filed a motion to have the death penalty taken off the table for Tabler on the grounds of diminished responsibility, but it was rejected by Judge Martha Trudo of the 264th District Court on January 26, 2007.

 Originally, Tabler was supposed to stand trial in late 2006 for the murders of Zayed and Rahmouni, but it was postponed to 2007.
 Jury selection for the murder trial of Tabler began on February 12, 2007, and Tabler's trial took place on March 19, 2007, with opening arguments made on that date.

 Tabler was found guilty of murdering Rahmouni and Zayed as charged by a jury on March 21, 2007, and his sentencing trial was slated to commence on March 26, 2007.
 The same jury returned with their verdict on April 2, 2007, sentencing Tabler to death for each count of capital murder over the Thanksgiving double deaths.
 Despite his conviction, Tabler's charges of killing Benefield and Dotson were still pending against him, although till this day, a trial has not been set for the Benefield-Dotson double murder.

 As for Payne, he was separately tried in another court for the Rahmouni-Zayed murders, and his trial was conducted by jury on November 13, 2007, after it was initially pushed back from the original 2006 trial date.
-Payne was convicted of capital murder on both counts and sentenced to life imprisonment on November 15, 2007, after the prosecution decided to not pursue capital punishment for Payne.
+Payne was convicted of capital murder on both counts and sentenced to life imprisonment on November 15, 2007, after the prosecution decided to not pursue the death penalty for Payne.
 After losing his appeal against conviction and sentence, Payne is currently serving his life sentence at Memorial Unit, and he would be eligible for parole in 2044 after a minimum of 40 years behind bars.